 Line 27.
-Substitute Dividend Payments
+U.S. Source Substitute Dividend (and Other Dividend Equivalent) Payments

-All foreign corporations report on line 27 the amount of U.S. source substitute dividend payments with respect to securities lending transactions described in Regulations sections 1.861-3(a)(6) and 1.881-2(b)(2).
-Foreign banks that record substitute dividend payments on set(s) of books that are not reported on Form 1120-F, Schedule L, also might report foreign source substitute dividend payments whether or not they are allocable in whole or in part to ECI.
-Foreign banks report in column (c), U.S. source and allocable foreign source substitute dividends not already reflected in column (a).
+All foreign corporations report on line 27, the gross substitute dividend payments (i.e., any substitute dividend made pursuant to a securities lending or a sale-repurchase transaction that (directly or indirectly) is contingent upon, or determined by reference to, the payment of a dividend from sources within the U.S.) made during the entire year and the other dividend equivalent payments (as described in section 871(m)(2)(B) or (C)) made on or after September 14, 2010.
+Foreign banks that record substitute dividend and other dividend equivalent payments made on a set(s) of books that are not reported on Form 1120-F, Schedule L, and which are not already reflected in column (a), should report such dividends in column (c).
 The amounts reported in column (c) are apportioned to noneffectively connected income of the foreign corporation in column (d) and reported as a negative number.
 Amounts included in column (a) that are also apportioned to non-ECI, are also reported in column (d) as a negative number.
-The combined amounts of columns (a), (b), (c), and (d) are apportioned to effectively connected income in column (e) as the case may be.
+The combined amounts of columns (a), (b), (c), and (d) are apportioned to effectively connected income in column (e) as the case may

 Note.
-In using column (d) to apportion amounts to non-ECI that are not included in column (a), line 27 contains an exception to the general instructions for Schedule M-3 reporting by foreign banks.
+In using column (d) to apportion amounts to non-ECI that are not included in column (a), line 27 contains an exception to the general instructions for Schedule M-3 reporting by foreign banks